degeta10/GPS-Based-AR/README.md

 Build and Test on your phone!

-Make sure MobileData and Location is both switch on for high accuracy!
+Make sure MobileData and Location is both switched on for high accuracy!

 Thanks